Chair - Accounting & Taxation/Professor - Accounting

-Dr. Linda Kidwell is the Chair of the Accounting Department, Associate Professor, teacher and researcher, who aims to prepare students to be ethical professional accountants and to better understand ethical business behavior and its correlates.
+Dr. Linda Kidwell is a Chair/ Professor of Accounting, teacher and researcher, who aims to prepare students to be ethical professional accountants and to better understand ethical business behavior and its correlates.

 Much of her research is directed at accounting ethics and accounting ethics education, as well as governmental accounting.